GfSE/CASCaDE-Pages/project/index.md

 ## Milestones

-_Second Draft_
+_Third Draft (2025-01-21)_

 The milestones are matched with the schedule of the submission team to effectively verify and validate the upcoming standard in parallel to the submission.
-This is a proposal which shall be reviewed and reworked with the contributing project partners.
+This reflects the current planning which shall be reviewed and reworked with the contributing project partners.

+### Milestone 2025-03

 <table>
 <thead>